Alamitos Energy Center: Description

-Alamitos Energy Center was originally built in the 1950s by Southern California Edison and consisted of seven natural gas-fired generating units that were cooled using a seawater once-through cooling system.
+Alamitos Generating Station was originally built in the 1950s by Southern California Edison and consisted of seven natural gas-fired generating units that were cooled using a seawater once-through cooling system.
 Units 1 and 2 generated 175 MW each, units 3 and 4 generated 320 MW each, and units 5 and 6 generate 480 MW each.
 Unit 7 generated an unknown amount of electricity and was decommissioned at an unknown date.
 The AES Corporation purchased the power station from Southern California Edison in 1998.

 Modernization

-On December 27, 2013, AES submitted an application to the California Energy Commission to modernize the existing power station.
-The project consists of a 640 MW combined cycle gas turbine (Block 1) and a 400 MW simple cycle gas turbine (Block 2), both of which use air-cooled condensers for cooling.
-The project also includes the construction of a 100 MW, 400 MWh battery energy storage system (BESS).
-Construction began in June 2017.
+Partially to comply with California's Once-Through Cooling Policy passed in 2010, AES submitted an application on December 27, 2013 to the California Energy Commission to modernize the existing power station with a new 1,936 MW facility on the site.
+On October 26, 2015, the project was revised down to 1,040 MW consisting of Block 1, a two turbine 640 MW combined cycle gas generator and Block 2, four simple cycle gas turbines totaling 400 MW, both of which use air-cooled condensers for cooling.

 Block 1 was constructed between July 2019 and January 2020, and was commissioned on February 7, 2020.
-Block 2 is planned to be constructed between late 2020 and mid 2022.
-Construction of the battery energy storage system (BESS) began in June 2019, and was complete in early 2021.
+Block 2 was planned to be constructed between late 2020 and mid 2022, but is on indefinite hold.
+As part of the modernization project, all six operating units and the retired Unit 7 of the AGS were planned to be demolished.